Mollett History, Family Crest & Coats of Arms

 Changes of spelling have occurred in most surnames.
 The earliest explanation is that during the early development of the French language, names were not yet fixed in spelling.
 Usually a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 This depended on accent, and local accents frequently changed the spelling of a name.
 Some variables were adopted by different branches of the family name.
 Hence, there are some spelling variations of the name Mollett, including Mollette, Molete, Mollet, Mollite, Molet, de Mollette, la Molete, de la Mollet and many more.

-Another 20 words(1 lines of text) are included under the topic Early Mollett Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Mollett Notables in all our PDF Extended History products and printed products wherever possible.